-- 5. For applicants whose first language is not English, an official TOEFL or IELTS score.
+5. For applicants whose first language is not English, an official TOEFL or IELTS score.
 Students graduating from U.S. high schools with blocks of coursework completed as English as a Second Language (ESL), or who have completed less than four years of English (not ESL) at a U.S. high school, are also required to take the TOEFL or IELTS to prove English proficiency.
-For TOEFL or IELTS requirements, see TOEFL/IELTS Scores. - 6.
-For applicants to School of Art and Design programs, a portfolio containing representative examples of their art and design work (see Artwork Evaluation (p.
-15)). - 7.
-For transfer students, official transcripts from all colleges attended. - 8.
-Applicants educated outside the United States should review the International Applicants Credentials information at fitnyc.edu/international Applicants.
+For TOEFL or IELTS requirements, see TOEFL/IELTS Scores (p.
+17).

+- 6. For applicants to School of Art and Design programs, a portfolio containing representative examples of their art and design work (see Artwork Evaluation (p.
+17)). - 7.
+Applicants educated outside the United States should review the International Applicants Credentials information at fitnyc.edu/internationalapplicants.

-REQUIREMENTS FOR ADMISSION TO ONE-YEAR ASSOCIATE DEGREE PROGRAMS
+REQUIREMENTS FOR ADMISSION TO ONE-YEAR ASSOCIATE DEGREE PROGRAMS (EFFECTIVE FALL 2015)